-The Elephant Care project gives refuge to domesticated elephants that have been used in the logging and tourism industries.
+The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 You will support the team in caring for the rescued elephants at the centre; many of whom arrive with severe health problems and bear the scars of previous abuse.
 The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
-Your work will also help to educate others on the importance of animal rights.
-You can also combine this role with Wildlife Rescue which is based at the same sanctuary.
+By spreading the word about the use and abuse of animals, volunteers raise awareness of these issues and what can be done to help them.
+You can also combine this role with the Wildlife Rescue project.

 Explore the beautiful local area and fascinating night markets in the popular destination of Hua Hin.
-Visit any of the three nearby national parks and see some wonderful wildlife!
+Visit one of the nearby national parks and see some wonderful wildlife!

-Help the Elephant Care team to run the sanctuary and care for elephants in need.
+Help the Elephant Care team to care for elephants in need.

-Both the Elephant Care and Wildlife Rescue roles are based at the same sanctuary and you can choose to either specialise in one role or combine the two roles.
+Both the Elephant Care and Wildlife Rescue roles are based at the same sanctuary and you can choose to either specialise in one role or combine the two.

 The centre operates as a sanctuary to abused, neglected or injured animals.
 Volunteers work alongside local staff to care for nearly 20 Asian elephants.
-Each day will differ but elephant care volunteer tasks may include:
+Each day will differ and Elephant Care volunteer tasks may include:

-In addition to the above tasks, volunteers may also be involved in the construction or maintenance of enclosures, cleaning or developing the centre grounds / farmland, assisting with visitor tours and education.
+In addition to the above tasks, volunteers may also be involved in the construction or maintenance of enclosures and cleaning or developing the centre grounds / farmland.

 Volunteers will also be allocated other duties which are shared between all volunteers.
 This includes caring for the rescued dogs and cats on site.
-For dogs in particular this means helping on bath days, feeding and removing ticks - please be prepared for dogs with poor skin conditions, which is common in Thailand.
-You may also be required to do domestic duties, assisting with the housekeeping of the centre (kitchen, bathroom cleaning etc.).
+For dogs in particular this means helping on bath days, feeding and removing ticks - please be prepared for dogs with poor skin conditions which is common in Thailand.
+You may also be required to assist with domestic duties and housekeeping at the centre.

 There are always tasks to be done on site and so if you want more work, make sure you ask!
 If you have a specific skill or interest let the team know as they may have jobs on their long term ‘to-do’ list for you.